 - Explore, play, experiment and have fun tinkering!

 *Notebooks may take a minute to load.

-In this lab experiment, students are asked to measure and record the conductivity of different solutions, and are able to compare their results with live readings from the local water treatment plant.
+In this science lab, students are asked to measure and record the conductivity of different solutions and are able to compare their results with live readings from the local water treatment plant.

 A classic statistics experiment is simply counting how many “heads” and “tails” students observe when flipping a coin repeatedly.
 This notebook allows them to flip an infinite number of coins.

 |Aboriginal Studies||11||The Geography of Residential Schools||Students will demonstrate an understanding of the impact of residential schools on Aboriginal children.||Interactive Link|